petsc/petsc/doc/developers/contributing/pipelines.rst

 =============================

 If your source code is not properly formatted you will see an error from ``make checkbadSource``.
-You should always run ``make checkbadSource`` on your machine before submitting a pipeline.
+Always run ``make checkbadSource`` on your machine before submitting a pipeline.

 .. figure:: /images/developers/badsource.png